 - …basically an amazing flavour and texture experience

-Here’s what you’ll need to make this Moroccan Couscous.
+Here’s what you’ll need to make this Moroccan-Inspired Couscous.
+The dish itself is not an authentic Moroccan recipe, but uses ingredients and sweet-and-savoury flavours commonly found in Moroccan cuisine.
 See the recipe card below for exact quantities and detailed instructions.

 For the spice mix